-The citric acid cycle is an essential metabolic pathway at the end of the degradation of all nutrients that yield acetyl-CoA, including carbohydrates, lipids, ketogenic amino acids, and alcohol.
-Acetyl-CoA is a product of glycolysis (at high glucose levels) or beta oxidation (at low glucose levels) and the first substrate of the citric acid cycle.
+The citric acid cycle (TCA cycle; also known as the Krebs cycle) is an essential metabolic pathway at the end of the degradation of all nutrients that yield acetyl-CoA, including carbohydrates, lipids, ketogenic amino acids, and alcohol.
+Acetyl-CoA is a product of glycolysis (at high glucose levels) or beta-oxidation (at low glucose levels) and the first substrate of the TCA cycle.
 Over the course of the cycle, acetyl-CoA is oxidized to CO2 in 8 steps, and the energy that this generates is stored in FADH2, NADH+H+, and GTP.
 FADH2, NADH+H+ are then oxidized in the (electron transport chain), which ends in ATP synthesis.
-The intermediates of the citric acid cycle are precursors for both anabolic and catabolic processes.
+The intermediates of the TCA cycle are precursors for both anabolic and catabolic processes.

-- Description: metabolic pathway that oxidizes acetyl-CoA to CO2 and generates one molecule GTP and the electron carriers NADH+H+ and FADH2.
+- Description: : metabolic pathway that oxidizes acetyl-CoA to CO2 and generates one molecule GTP and the electron carriers NADH + H+ and FADH2 (pathway is also known as Krebs cycle).

 - Site: mitochondria